m-t-o-s/mtos/README.md

 Basic Content Types
 ===================

-Supplied by oEmbed and Schema.org definitions.
+Supplied by oEmbed and Schema.org definitions
-(if that's not near enought to Wordpress/Facebook/Tumblr/Google+ standards, define a subset for the leviathans)
+(if that's not near enought to Wordpress/Facebook/Tumblr/Google+ standards, define a subset for the leviathans).

 Implemented Sites
 =================